FirstPersonNetwork/ostc-fpp-rs/docs/lkmv-tool-commands.md

 lkmv -u <unlock-code> <command>
 ```

 > **Warning:** This exposes your unlock code to the command line history.
-Avoid using this unless you are using test profile.
+Avoid using this unless you are using a test profile.

 ### DID Formats